Broadway Cares/Equity Fights AIDS: Broadway Flea Market and Grand Auction

 On September 22, 2019, the 33rd Annual Broadway Flea Market and Grand Auction raised $870,167.
 The top fundraiser was the Association of Theatrical Press Agents and Managers followed by Broadway shows Hadestown, Beetlejuice, and Wicked.
 The most popular live auction lot was a day in the life at The Phantom of the Opera, including an onstage walk-on role, complete with a rehearsal and a costume and wig fitting.

 On September 20, 2020, the 34th Annual Broadway Flea Market and Grand Auction went virtual, due to the ongoing pandemic, and raised $316,282.
 Interactive Online experiences included a live auction, a silent auction, one on one VIP meet and greets, special "flea market finds" and eBay "buy it now" bundles.
 Top prizes from the live auction included virtual Zoom meet and greets with Jonathan Groff, Bernadette Peters, Ben Platt, Sarah Jessica Parker, and Matthew Broderick.

 On October 3, 2021, the 35th Annual Broadway Flea Market and Grand Auction returned to an in-person event and raised $753,321.
 Among the top bids during the auctions were lighting designer Jules Fisher’s 1973 Tony Award for Pippin, a virtual meet-and-greet with Patti LuPone and tickets to Company, and the typewriter Tom Hanks used in Broadway’s Lucky Guy.

 The 36th annual Broadway Flea Market & Grand Auction was held September 25, 2022, and raised $1,043,825.
 The top fundraising tables represented ATPAM, Beetlejuice, Hadestown, The Music Man and The Phantom of the Opera.
 Kristin Chenoweth hosted her own Kristin’s Kloset, full of costumes and treasures she rescued from storage.
 The most popular auction lots celebrated The Phantom of the Opera: two VIP house seats to attend the 35th anniversary performance and an experience to sit in the orchestra pit and conduct the musical's exit music.

+The 37th annual Broadway Flea Market & Grand Auction was held on October 1, 2023, and raised a record-breaking total of $1,237,179.
+The top fundraising included ATPAM, the Shubert Organization, Hadestown, TDF, Sweeny Todd, and the recently-closed The Phantom of the Opera.
+The grand live auction also broke the record of $381,450 previously held by 2017 with $493,500.
+The most popular experience up for auction was a business-class trip to London to see three West End shows and meet Broadway legends Lea Salonga and Bernadette Peters, selling for $32,000.

+On September 22, 2024, the 38th annual Broadway Flea Market & Grand Auction raised a record-breaking $1,421,675.